GENERAL INFORMATION ABOUT PERU

 Current President: Martin Vizcarra

-Type of Government: The Republic of Peru government type is presidential, unitary and decentralized.
+Type of Government: The Republic of Peru Government type is Pesidential, Unitary and Decentralized.
+Democratic Republic.

 Surface: 1.285.261 Km2

-Currency: The official Peruvian currency is the sol (1 sol = 100 cents).
+Currency: The official Peruvian currency is the SOL (1 dollar = 3.30 soles aprox)

 Population: 31.237 mill people (Jan 2019)